tamzi/Yolby/README.md

 # Yolby
-  **Yolby** is a barebones boilerplate for web development. **Yolby** helps developers to stay productive by focussing on adding content and buildoing their apps.
+  **Yolby** is a barebones boilerplate for web development.
+  **Yolby** helps developers to stay productive by focussing on adding content and building their apps.
   Already linked with Bootstrap, Materialize and Modernizer, you have the option of editing these and choose what you like.

- **Yolby** aims to act as a solid starting point for both professionals and newcomers to the industry.
+ **Yolby** aims to act as a solid starting point for both professionals and newcomers to web development.

  #### Yolby Project Contents: